Skip to main content

 You also agreed that you would make a choice about where you bring any legal claim against Etsy.
 You only have two options: arbitration or small claims court.
 Each comes with its own limitations.

-Limit on Amount You Can Recover from Etsy
+Limit on Amount You Can Recover From Etsy

 An Intellectual Property Lawyer Can Help

 If you do choose to bring legal action, keep in mind that you have a limited amount of time under the U.S. Copyright Act — three years — in which to bring a copyright infringement claim.
-So you will need to act promptly if you want to assert your rights.
+So you will need to act soon if you want to assert your rights.